 America: Ruling Class/Country Class: In Oregon, the “Ruling class,” refers to Democratic Party progressive far-left leadership.
 This tiny Salem contingent is the self-anointed “elite” who are so busy turning Oregon society inside-out.* It is particularly important to note that this is maybe 50% of the Democratic party.
 The other 50%?
 A big share of them will be voting our way in 2020.

 “Country class” is not a socio-economic or geographic descriptor, but refers to regular Americans like you and me, both city and rural, and of various political parties.

-This issue is about who is to control America: will it be a small contingent of social engineers who feel they are better equipped to manage our lives than we are (because they feel we are not intellectually and socially capable of doing it ourselves), or you and me, as ourAmerican founding documents so clearly spelled out?
+This issue is about who is to control America.
+Will it be a small contingent of social engineers who feel they are better equipped to manage our lives than we are because they think we are not intellectually and socially capable of doing it ourselves, or will it be you and me, as our American founding documents so fervently spelled out?